To set up this Connector using Single Sign-On, your Google account will need access to the BigQuery table(s) you are connecting to.

 The schema for this Source Connector is defined by the selected columns from the query.
 The schema cannot be changed after saving the connector.

-Single Sign-On credentials OR Service Account Key
+Single Sign-On credentials OR Service Account Key with the proper privileges

 Creating a BigQuery Source Connector